ayubbaste/hv-tracker-pub/README.md

-# Vacanies HV-tracker-pub from career.habr.com
+## Career.habr.com new vacancies tracker
 Welcome to the HV-Tracker-Pub wiki!

->It parses new vacancies from https://career.habr.com/ and sends them to Telegram.
+>It parses new vacancies from https://career.habr.com/ and sends them to your Telegram.

-<b>All dependencies</b>
+<b>Before you start</b>

 - Get Telegram API_ID and API_HASH here: https://my.telegram.org/